Avoiding Disk Overload

 Enable RAM mode for selected clips.

 This loads the sample into RAM rather than streaming directly from the hard disk.
 Be careful however not to load too many clips into RAM as you may exceed your allotted memory.
 We recommend using the 64-bit version of Live to utilise more than 4GB of RAM.
 More info: 32-bit vs 64-bit FAQ.
+Note that Live 10 and future versions are 64-only.

 RAM mode is also available as an option when using Multisample libraries in Sampler.